top of page

 Why did it happen?

 On 6 February 1840, the British Empire signed a treaty with the indigenous peoples of New Zealand, the Maori, known as the Treaty of Waitangi.
-This treaty agreed that while the Maori could keep ownership of their lands, the country would come under British sovereignty.
+This treaty agreed that while the Maori could keep ownership of their lands, the country would become part of the British Empire.
 However, in 1843, the New Zealand Company in Nelson was eager to purchase land in the Wairau Valley under the control of the Ngati Toa chiefs Te Rauparaha and Te Rangihaeta.
 When New Zealand Company surveyors were sent to the Wairau Valley to inspect the land on 25 April, Te Rauparaha ordered a halt to the survey and burned the surveyors' shelters.
 In response, Arthur Wakefield, Henry Thompson and 49 settlers were sent to arrest Te Rauparaha.
-On 17 June 1843, both sides confronted each other across the Tuamarina stream, 10km north of present-day Blenheim.

 Who was involved?